 “Why is there a monthly charge for the Triodos Personal Current Account?”
-It’s a question we’re often asked since we launched the account in 2017, and the answer is down to our founding principles of ethical behaviour and sustainability.
+It’s a question we’ve often been asked since we launched the account in 2017, and the answer is down to our founding principles of ethical behaviour and sustainability.

 We think banks that offer ‘free’ accounts cover the cost of running them with high penalty charges and hidden fees.
 Typically, these come from customers going – however briefly – into unauthorised overdraft.
 So it’s often the most financially vulnerable customers that pay the price for ‘free banking’.
 Which in our minds, is an unjust and questionable practice.